litholight/understanding-ml/book-overview.md

-# Book Overview: Understanding Machine Learning: Concepts, Algorithms, and Mathematics
+# Book Overview: Understanding Machine Learning: Concepts, Algorithms, and Applications

 ## Purpose of the Book
 The purpose of this book is to provide a deep understanding of machine learning concepts, algorithms, and the mathematics behind them.
 The focus is on problem-solving and conceptual clarity rather than technical implementation.
 The book aims to explain how machine learning addresses real-world problems, emphasizing the inadequacy of traditional methods and the necessity for advanced techniques.